tlouwers/STM32F4-DISCOVERY/drivers/DMA/README.md

 # Requirements
 * ST Microelectronics STM32F407G-DISC1 (can be ported easily to other ST microcontrollers)
 * C++11 is assumed
-* PA configured peripheral, for example Usart.
+* A configured peripheral, for example Usart.

 # Notes
 The callbacks are called withing ISR context.